-The City of Oxnard (City) joined the Ventura County Regional Consolidated Plan (Regional ConPlan) is a five year plan document covering five plan years from 2020-2024.
-The Ventura County Regional Consolidated Plan is a collaborative document between all incorporated cities and the unincorporated areas of Ventura County, California.
-Collaborating in the development of the Regional Consolidated Plan are the Cities of Camarillo, Fillmore, Moorpark, Ojai, Oxnard, Port Hueneme, Santa Paula, San Buenaventura (City of Ventura), Simi Valley, and Thousand Oaks.
-The Regional ConPlan document is to comply with the HUD requirement to submit the City of Oxnard's Annual Action Plan for plan year 2023.
+The City of Oxnard (City) joined the Ventura County Regional Consolidated Plan (Regional ConPlan) for the 2020-2024 ConPlan period.
+The collaborators that developed the Regional Consolidated Plan are the County of Ventura, and the Cities of Camarillo, Fillmore, Moorpark, Ojai, Oxnard, Port Hueneme, Santa Paula, San Buenaventura (City of Ventura), Simi Valley, and Thousand Oaks.
+The Regional ConPlan document is a HUD requirement that provides a needs and gaps analysis of the community to base Annual Action Plan goals and activities on, and to ensure that the targeted populations and geographic areas are being served in accordance to HUD regulations.

-In the Regional ConPlan, the priorities that need to be addressed for community development and housing needs of the City of Oxnard are identified.
 The AAP's annually identify the resources available to address those needs identified in the Regional ConPlan, describe the activities that will be undertaken designed to meet the annual goals and objectives that relate to the identified needs as determined in the Regional ConPlan, describe the geographic areas targeted for assistance, include the Citizen Participation Plan, and set the basis for performance monitoring whereby results are measured as goals accomplished and outcome indicators.